sakisandrac/kanji-panda-ts/README.md

 React, TypeScript, React router v6, create-react-app, CSS, HTML, JavaScript, Chart.JS

 ## Features:
-- Users can browse random kanji from homepage, or search for kanji by english meaning or by the character itself
+- Users can browse random kanji from the homepage, or search for kanji by English meaning or by the character itself
 - Users can save kanji they want to study, and mark them as studied when they have learned the character
-- Take a quiz based on all saved kanji or just kanji you havent learned yet
+- Take a quiz based on all saved kanji or just kanji you haven't learned yet
 - Track the progress of kanji learned vs kanji you're still learning
 - Saved kanji and progress will persist on page load due to local storage
+- Design is responsive across all mobile devices
+- 100% Accessible on Lighthouse

 ## Contributors:
 <a href="https://github.com/sakisandrac">Saki Chatphatthanasiri</a><br>